Atezolizumab: Society and culture

-Drug cost controversy
+Economics

 Atezolizumab treatment costs on average US$13,200 per month in the United States, depending on the dosage schedule.

-Despite updated data showing 30% more people with extensive stage small cell lung cancer are alive at 24 months compared to those who received chemotherapy alone, Canadian regulator had rejected to fund atezolizumab for extensive stage small-cell lung cancer "as too costly" followed by United Kingdom also citing "drug's cost-effectiveness."
-However, U.K. reversed its previous decision and approved tecentriq for extensive stage small cell lung cancer after price re-think on 27 May 2020.
+Despite updated data showing 30% more people with extensive stage small cell lung cancer have survived at 24 months, compared to those who received chemotherapy alone, Canadian regulators had rejected funding for atezolizumab to treat extensive stage small-cell lung cancer "as too costly" followed by United Kingdom also citing "drug's cost-effectiveness."
+However, the UK reversed its previous decision and approved Tecentriq for extensive stage small cell lung cancer after a price reconsideration in May 2020.